diffix/test-syndiffix/README.md

 `quicktester.py` can measure quality.

-Through most of the development of PPoC, Francis used `synmeasure.py` to measure quality for PPoC on a single machine, and `oneJob.py` (or `oneModel.py`) on a SLURM cluster.

-The latter would build and measure in one job.
-This worked fine for relatively small datasets with few ML quality measures, but is not scaling as well for large datasets and many ML quality measures.

-To accommodate larger datasets and many ML measures, we now have the following sequence:
+To do measures on the SLURM cluster, we have the following workflow:

 * Use `sdmManager.py updateCsvInfo` whenever new tables are added to a csv directory.
+This creates the file `csvOrder.json` in the measures directory.
 * Then use `oneOrigMlJob.py` to run ML measures over the original (not synthesized) datasets.
 The purpose of this is to determine which ML measures (i.e. column and method) have the best quality.
 These the the measures to use for comparison with synthetic data.
 * Run `sdmManager.py makeMlRuns` to build the SLURM configuration information for doing ML measures (creates the files `mlJobs.json` and `batchMl` in the run commands directory).
 The cmd line parameter `--synMethod=method` can be used to limit the created jobs to those of the synMethod only.
 * In the run commands directory, do `sbatch batchMl` to do the ML measures